kurohat/writeUp/TryHackMe/Easy/Pokemon.md

 - 22/tcp open  ssh
 - 80/tcp open  http

 If web is up, I alway start with running `gobuster` to brute forcing web directory.
-While `gobuster` is running, I explore the web, or walking the "happy path" by use the web in the way it was meant to be used by a normal user.
+While `gobuster` is running, I explore the web or walking the "happy path" by using the web in the way it was meant to be used by a normal user.

 ## rabbit hole + user credential
-**Pls skip rading this if you dont wanna know what I fell into**

 I start by checking the source code and I found this:
 `<!--(Check console for extra surprise!)-->`. ofc I open dev-tool and check what is in the console.
 I found the array with then pokemon name...
 ```js